 - Lost wages

-Keep in mind that your auto insurance company does not pay all of your medical expenses or lost wages through its personal injury protection coverage or bodily injury liability coverage.
+Keep in mind that after a car accident, your own insurance company does not pay all of your medical expenses or lost wages through its personal injury protection coverage or bodily injury liability coverage.
 You only receive 80% of the cost of medical services.
 Moreover, you only receive 60% of lost wages up to the policy limit of $10,000.
 If your injuries are not considered an “emergency medical condition,” your reimbursement is limited to $2,500, or just 25% of your policy limit.
 (Florida Statute 627.736)

 How no-fault law affects accidents

-No-fault does not compensate for the pain and suffering you endured because of the injuries suffered in a car accident.
-Nevertheless, Florida restricts your right to sue another party to recover damages beyond what PIP pays.
+No-fault insurance does not compensate for the pain and suffering you endured because of the injuries suffered in a no-fault car accident.
+Nevertheless, Florida law restricts your right to sue another party to recover damages beyond what personal injury protection coverage pays.
 An accident victim may have the right to bring a lawsuit when injuries consist of one or more of the following:

-- Permanent and significant loss of an important bodily function
+- Permanent loss of mobility after a significant bodily injury

 - Permanent and significant scarring

 There are steps you can take to protect your right to sue in Florida and other no-fault states.
-These steps include documenting as much as you can about the accident, including:
+These steps include documenting as much as you can about the accident, including gathering:

-- Names, license numbers and contact information of all drivers
+- Names, license numbers, and contact information of all drivers involved

 - Insurance company information for all vehicles

-- Year, make, model, color and vehicle identification number of each vehicle
+- Year, make, model, color, and vehicle identification number of each party involved